uthircloudnative/azure-notes/README.md

       - Subscription Type -> Type of subscription will decide the overall cost of Cloud in Azure.
 Free subscription will be no cost to us.

-      - Azure Marketplace -> Apart from Azure Services there are multiple third party vendor
+      - Azure Marketplace -> Apart from Azure Services there are multiple third party vendor.

+### Pricing Calculator

+  - Used to calculate cost of Azure resource.
+It will give an estimate cost of Individual Azure resource.

+  - With this calculator we can't provision any resource as such.

+### Total Cost of Ownership (TCO)

+  - TCO calculator is used to derive an estimate to move on-perm configuration to Azure Cloud.
+  - With this we can provide our current on-perm server details, storage, Network bandwidth info and it will provide an anticipated cost for when we create/move this infra to Azure.